marodr/marodr.github.io/_posts/2023-03-22-second-post.md

 share-img: /assets/img/path.jpg
 tags: [lirr, queens, nyc, gis, second post]
 ---
-This is my first post on my "website"!
+This is my second post on my "website"!

-I had the privilege to attend TRB 2022 conference in Washington DC mid-January 2022 and I learned so much about equity in transportation.
-I know that New York City has been focusing in equity in the last couple of years but for a personal project, I wanted to focus on equity in one public transit desert of NYC and that is in Northeast Queens.
-Northeast Queens has no subway line but residents have access to bus routes (both local and express) and a rail line, the LIRR.
-These services (all provided by the MTA) have different fares to go to Manhattan:
+I live in northeast Queens and I have heard about people in the neighborhood being opposed to governor Hochul's plan to increase housing near LIRR train stops.

 1. local bus fare = $2.75 (one way)
 2. express bus fare = $6.75 (one way)